-To validate the effectiveness of our approach, we conduct an in-depth analysis of how ARQ addresses both types of outliers present in DiT activations.
-For channel-wise outliers inherent in DiT activations.
-For massive outliers, the rotation redistributes these extreme values across multiple channels.
-For channel-wise outliers, the post-rotation online scaling reinforces channel-wise consistency and mitigates the limitation of rotation shown in Fig.~\ref{fig:rotation}, which can be processed by the per-channel smoothing mechanism.
-Additionally, our online scaling strategy eliminates the dependency on offline calibration datasets, which is particularly critical for DiT models where activation distributions vary significantly across the 50 denoising timesteps.
-This runtime adaptation ensures optimal quantization parameters regardless of the current timestep, maintaining generation quality throughout the diffusion process.
+We analyze how ARQ addresses the massive outliers and channel-wise outliers inherent in DiT activations.
+For massive outliers, rotation redistributes these extreme values across multiple channels.
+For channel-wise outliers, the post-rotation online scaling reinforces channel-wise consistency and mitigates the limitation of rotation shown in Fig.~\ref{fig:rotation}.
+Furthermore, our online scaling strategy eliminates reliance on offline calibration datasets.
+For DiT models, where activation distributions vary drastically across denoising steps, this runtime adaptation ensures optimal quantization parameters at every timestep, sustaining generation quality throughout the entire diffusion process.

 In practice, ARQ is implemented under a hardware-aligned constraint that ensures full compatibility with low-bit Tensor Cores.
 While \cref{eq10} presents a per-channel scaling formulation for theoretical completeness, our deployed kernels adopt a block-wise scaling variant aligned with Tensor Core's GEMM granularity (more details in supplementary file).
 All latency and accuracy results in Sec.~\ref{exp_state} are derived under this hardware-aligned, block-wise ARQ configuration.